 2) Managing common

 These assignments aim to raise your awareness of effective

 ideas.
 Check off each assignment as you complete

 it, and hilight any you feel are specially useful.
 Ideally, study this Lesson with other family adults and

 supporters.
-Coach yourself as you learn: "Progress, not
+Coach yourself as you learn:

 the stage by scanning these brief selected